bytefish/bytefish.de/blog/apache_flink_series_4.md

-﻿title: Building Applications with Apache Flink (Part 4): A custom PostgreSQL SinkFunction and Preparing the Database
+﻿title: Building Applications with Apache Flink (Part 4): Writing and Using a custom PostgreSQL SinkFunction
 date: 2016-07-03 20:10
 tags: java, flink, postgresql
 category: java
-slug: apache_flink_example
+slug: apache_flink_series_4
 author: Philipp Wagner
 summary: This article shows how to write a custom PostgreSQL SinkFunction for Apache Flink.